 Amanbagh offers guests eight Courtyard Haveli Suites, eight Garden Haveli Suites, eight Terrace Haveli Suites and 16 Pool Pavilions.
 Suites feature king size beds, large bathtubs carved from Udaipur green marble and are fitted with Bose sound systems and a personal bar.
 Some feature private terraces.

 Children welcome to come and stay at Amanbagh.
-However, there are no specific facilities available for them.
+However, please be aware there are no specific facilities available for them and the hotel is more suitable for adults.
 Babysitting can be arranged upon request.